2025 Antioch High School shooting: Shooting

-Immediate aftermath
+Aftermath and response

 Parents were initially sent to a local hospital to reunite with their children.
 They were later taken to a designated reunification center.
 Metropolitan Nashville Public Schools has given a phone number for parents to call about the shooting.
+Meanwhile, the footage of the shooting was removed from Kick, and the user who streamed it was banned from the service.